 So why did I liked Budapest so much and why should you visit?

 These are 5 places in Budapest that inspired me:

-1. Fishermen’s Bastion: Fishermen’s Bastion is a terrace with seven towers located on the Castle Hill and overlooking the magnificent view of the city.
-It has Neo-Gothic style and it was built between 1895 and 1902.
-The terrace was nearly destroyed during WWII, however, it was later restored.
-I was inspired by the history and architecture as I walked between the towers and took in the stunning views.
+Fishermen’s Bastion is a terrace with seven towers located on the Castle Hill and overlooking the magnificent view of the city.
+The Bastion was built between 1895 and 1902 in Neo-Gothic style.
+The rich history and architecture inspired me as I walked between the towers and took in the stunning views.